uncenter/dotfiles/README.md

 ### Restoring

-I haven't actually had to fully restore a system since I've made these, but I have a work-in-progress and unteseted install script, `install.sh`.
+I haven't actually had to fully restore a system since I've made these, but I have a work-in-progress and untested install script, `install.sh`.
 It installs all of the packages in all of the `__file`s, and uses `stow` to symlink all of the configurations in this repository.

 ## Other packages